ubiqsecurity/ubiq-python/README.md

     plaintext_data += decryption.end()

 ```
-## Ubiq Format Preserving Encryption
+## Ubiq Structured Encryption

-This library incorporates Ubiq Format Preserving Encryption (eFPE).
+This library incorporates Ubiq Structured Encryption.

 ## Requirements

--   Please follow the same requirements as described above for the non-eFPE functionality.
+-   Please follow the same requirements as described above for the non-structured functionality.
--   This library has dependencies on ubiqsecurity-fpe library available for download in the Ubiq GitHub/GitLab repository.

 ## Usage

 You will need to obtain account credentials in the same way as described above for conventional encryption/decryption.
 When
-you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to enable the eFPE option.
+you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to enable access to structured datasets.
 The credentials can be set using environment variables, loaded from an explicitly
 specified file, or read from the default location (~/.ubiq/credentials).